afrind/draft-rush/draft-kpugin-rush.md

 and two audio tracks (for two languages).
 It's up to the client to choose unique Track ID for every track in the video.
 Client can send data for multiple tracks simultaneously.

 Each track has it's own monotonically increasing frame ID sequence.
+Client MUST start with initial frame ID = 1.
 ID of first frame that server receives for a given track is used as a start of that sequence.
 There is potential race condition, if `Multi Stream Mode` ({{multi-stream-mode}}) is used, frames can arrive out of order, if frame with ID = N arrives first, all frames with IDs < N will be discarded by server (TODO: add a way to negotiate start of the frame ID sequence).

 Depending on mode of operation ({{quic-mapping}}), the client sends audio and video frames on the Connect stream or on an new QUIC stream for each frame.